AbdallahHossam0/NTI_EmbeddedLinux/Notes/2-Embedded_Linux/Library.md

 - archive the files together using the ar command

-> ar -rcs libName.a x.o y.o z.o
+> ar rcs libName.a x.o y.o z.o

 r => for replace if found or insert if not found \
 c => create the library \
 s => add the symbol table

+to compile
+> gcc main.c -o funky.out -L. mylib.a

 ### Ro compile your code with the static library